gnosis/dx-docs/source/cli.md

 ## Useful commands

-We have so far covered the process of executing trades on the DutchX, but there are several additional commands that will give important information and facilitate the process.
+So far we have covered the process of executing trades on the DutchX, but there are several additional commands that will give important information and facilitate the process.

 We will do a rundown on some useful commands, starting by reminding you the command to view all commands :)